 The forward-looking statements contained in this Annual Report are based on our current expectations and beliefs concerning future developments and their potential effects on our business.
 There can be no assurance that future developments affecting our business will be those that we have anticipated.
 These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
-These risks and uncertainties include, but are not limited to, those factors described under the heading "Risk"

-Factors" in Item 1A of Part I of this Annual Report.
+These risks and uncertainties include, but are not limited to, those factors described under the heading "Risk Factors" in Item 1A of Part I of this Annual Report.
 Should one or more of these risks or uncertainties materialize, or should any of the assumptions prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
-We do not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.
+There may be additional risks that Lucid currently does not know or that Lucid currently believes are immaterial that could also cause actual results to differ from those contained in the forward-looking statements.
+In addition, forward-looking statements reflect our expectations, plans or forecasts of future events and views as of the date of this Annual Report.
+We anticipate that subsequent events and developments will cause our assessments to change.
+However, while we may elect to update the forward-looking statements at some point in the future, we do not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.
+The forward-looking statements should not be relied upon as representing our assessments as of any date subsequent to the date of this Annual Report.